tzhangzh12/blog/en/_posts/2020-08-02-welcome-to-tztranslate.md

 layout: post
 author: Tianqi
 title:  "Welcome to TZ Translate!"
 description: Spanish/Catalan/English to Chinese specialized translation service.
+TZ Translate is a space about Translation and Language Industry.
+You can find information about professional translation practices, scientific research and teaching experiences in universities about Translation Technologies and Translation Automation.
 date:   2020-08-01 23:25:39 +0200
 category: business
 lang: en